 • Katowice (Stereo variable band isolator)

 The 4ms Company has experience in several fields of audio products (and several American cities).
-Starting out as an effects pedal manufacturer and moving into digital hardware, this manufacturer had a ton of experience before jumping into the Eurorack game in 2009.
+Starting as an effects pedal manufacturer and moving into digital hardware, this manufacturer had a ton of experience before jumping into the Eurorack game in 2009.

 This company is on a mission to make music better by designing and building innovative musical instruments.
 Its modules are cherished around the world for their uniqueness and creative potential.